 Even the definition of the word ‘Dominance’ doesn’t apply to any one being all the time.
-It is a lazy human way of explaining behaviour that is much more complex than simply wanting to dominate.
-‘To Dominate’ isn’t a life goal for dogs, survival and happiness is!
+Dominance isn’t a characteristic, it describes an interaction between two or more individuals in a moment.
+Canine behaviour is much more complex than dogs simply wanting to dominate – it isn’t a life goal for dogs – survival, harmony and happiness is!

 Overall, the dominance theory is a common yet dangerous one that misinforms owners and causes poor actions, leading to potential distress in the domestic dog.
 The scientists that came up with the theory have even retracted their study due to its many flaws.